 Is there anything fungi can’t do?
-Just when we thought the plastic-eating mushroom was impressive, scientists have discovered an indigo beauty that feeds on radiation.
-Mushrooms growing near the infamous Chernobyl power plant have been feasting for years.
+Just when we thought plastic-eating mushroom were impressive, scientists have discovered an indigo beauty that feeds on radiation.
 If there were ever a time to team up with fungi, this would be it.
-From plastic to radiation-eating fungi, there seems to be a fungus that can turn every negative impact into a positive one.
+From plastic to radiation-eating fungi, there seems to be a fungus that can turn every negative into a positive.

 Meet the Radiation-Eating Mushroom

 The Cryptococcus neoformans fungus grows around nuclear power plants as well as in bird poop.
 In other words, these fungi do the dirty work.
-It was first discovered at the Ukrainian plant in 1991, five years after the nuclear reactor exploded.
-The accident resulted in 125,000 square miles being exposed to radiation.
-That’s a lot of environmental real estate in need of cleaning.
+It was first discovered at the Chernobyl power plant in 1991, five years after the nuclear reactor exploded.
+The accident had resulted in 125,000 square miles being exposed to radiation.
+These mushrooms have been feasting for years.

 A nuclear accident is potentially fatal for our species.
 Fungi, however, have hit a jackpot.
-Only recently have scientists discovered that the fungi’s properties help protect people.
+Only recently, however, have scientists discovered the fungi’s properties could help protect people.